danielm3600/Windows-ToolBox/README.md

 # Windows-ToolBox
-Free and open-source Performance Optimiser for Windows 10 and 11.
+Free and open-source Performance Optimiser for Windows 7 and above.

 ![alt text](https://github.com/danielm3600/Windows-ToolBox/blob/main/Capture.PNG)

 **How to use:**

 1: Download Latest Release in the Releases tab on the side

-2: Ensure that all files are in the same file directory

 3: Open *Windows ToolBox.exe* as administrator